X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 give a 50% duty cycle or square wave, 0 will give a very narrow pulse.

-When the triangle or saw waveform is selected, the value influences an XOR calculation the changes the resulting waveform.
+When the triangle or saw waveform is selected, the value influences an XOR calculation that changes the resulting waveform.
 This is most noticeable with the triangle waveform.
 It can be used to provide an NES-like fuzzy triangle as well as an overdriven saw sound (similar to the VRC6 NES chip) among several other varieties of sounds.

-When used with the saw, the result is more substle.
+When used with the saw, the result is more subtle.
 It adds some overtones to the saw.

-Setting the PW/XOR to 00 for Tri/Saw inverts the waveform from what it was prior to the addition of the XOR feature.
-Be careful of phasing as a result.
+Setting the PW/XOR to 0 for Tri/Saw inverts the waveform from what it was prior to the addition of the XOR feature, and PW of 63 results in the original waveform.
+Be aware of phasing effects that this difference could cause.

 **Noise** Just like the other waveform types, the frequency of the noise waveform can be controlled using frequency.
 In this case a higher frequency will give brighter noise and a lower value will give darker noise.
 The PWM/XOR values do not influence the noise shape.